Blake-K-Yeboah/devrocket/posts/fake-post.md

 ---
-title: Fake Post
+title: New Post With a Longer Title For Testing
-description: "This is a fake post"
+description: "This is a new post New Post With a Longer Title For Testing New Post With a Longer Title For Testing"
 image: test.jpg
 ---